 Illness Earwax Earwax is produced inside ears to keep them clean and free of germs.
 It usually passes out of the ears harmlessly, but sometimes too much can build up and block the ears.
 Advice to patients A build-up of earwax is a common problem that can often be treated using eardrops bought over the counter.
 These can help soften the earwax so that it falls out naturally.
-Exceptions Perforated ear drum Examples of medicines available to purchase OTC Olive oil drops (General Sales List GSL) Arachis oil/chlorobutanol hemihydrate drops, for example Cerumol® (pharmacy only P) Docusate sodium 0.5% drops, for example Waxsol® (pharmacy only P) Acetic acid 2%, for example Ear Calm® Spray (pharmacy only P) OTC restrictions No restrictions
+Exceptions Perforated ear drum Examples of medicines available to purchase OTC Olive oil drops (General Sales List GSL) Arachis oil/chlorobutanol hemihydrate drops, for example Cerumol® (Pharmacy only P) Docusate sodium 0.5% drops, for example Waxsol® (Pharmacy only P) Acetic acid 2%, for example Ear Calm® Spray (not licensed for wax removal, may help if ears itch after wax removal, however significant itching may indicate infection and this should be confirmed and treated by the GP) OTC restrictions 5 No restrictions